 As we approach 2025, UK employers are increasingly considering drug testing as a proactive measure to ensure workplace safety and efficiency.

-This comprehensive guide aims to provide UK employers with essential information about drug testing in the workplace.
-It covers the legal framework, types of drug testing, implementation strategies, technological advancements, ethical considerations, and support mechanisms for employees.
+This comprehensive guide aims to provide UK employers with essential information about workplace drug testing.
+It covers the legal framework, types of drug testing, implementation strategies, technological advancements, ethical considerations, and employee support mechanisms.
 Whether you’re considering introducing a drug testing policy or updating an existing one, this guide will equip you with the knowledge to make informed decisions.

 Legal Framework in the UK